roemeren/tableau-workbook-extractor/docs/source/introduction.rst

 ^^^^^^^^^^^

 The Tableau Workbook Extractor is a tool designed to streamline the process of analyzing field dependencies in Tableau workbooks.
-I nstead of manually tracing through complex calculations and dependencies, this tool automates the extraction of fields and their relationships, providing a clear, structured overview.
+Instead of manually tracing through complex calculations and dependencies, this tool automates the extraction of fields and their relationships, providing a clear, structured overview.